tensorflow/hub/docs/common_signatures/images.md

 consumer.
 The module itself should not perform dropout on the actual outputs (even if it uses dropout internally in other places).

-The outputs dictionary may provide the activations of hidden layers inside the module.
+The outputs dictionary may provide further outputs, for example, the activations of hidden layers inside the module.
 Their keys and values are module-dependent.
-It is recommended to prefix keys with an architecture name (e.g., `"InceptionV3/Mixed_5c"`).
+It is recommended to prefix architecture-dependent keys with an architecture name (e.g., to avoid confusing the intermediate layer `"InceptionV3/Mixed_5c"` with the topmost convolutional layer `"InceptionV2/Mixed_5c"`).

 <a name="classification"></a>
 ## Image Classification